Writing in Years 1 to 6

 - Spelling Zone (online introduction of next unit)

 - Rapid Recap u Word Changers (root words prefix/suffix)

 - Words to Log and Learn

 You can make a difference by helping your child to learn their weekly spellings.
 These will be a mixture of taught spelling rules and year group spelling words.
 See the images below of our year group spelling words.

 Please follow this link to the year group spelling lists and also to the year group spelling rules to see what your child will be learning:

 Teachers assess our writing formatively in lessons, giving in the moment feedback and through marking.
 Progress towards meeting taught objectives is continually assessed by our teachers who log when learning has been securely met on assessment grids in the children’s books.
-Teachers then assess our progress against year group objectives and the year group termly ‘writing essentials’.
-Writing is then moderated termly alongside other staff in school as well as external moderation dates across our academy trust throughout the year.
+Teachers then assess our progress against year group objectives.
+Writing is then moderated termly alongside other staff in school as well as through external moderation dates across our academy trust, in every year group, throughout the year.